Bilinear (1st Order IIR) Filter

 Discussion

 This filter implements a general first-order (one-pole one-zero) filter which can be used for a variety of purposes, including smoothing out envelopes, and filtering sound-file, signal or other controllers.
-The following example is shown in one of the graphs (with a 1 Hz cutoff) in the above image:
+The following example (in Lisp) is shown in one of the graphs (with a 1 Hz cutoff) in the above image:

 (setq sp (get-info 'sample-period))